 True, this party’s all about you.
 But let’s face it, you’ve got some weird eating habits.
 Remember the time you demanded that everyone try a piece of your vegan broccoli chocolate birthday cake?
 And then threw a fit when guests went for the ice cream instead?
 You lost a lot of friends that day, especially when you grabbed the ice cream and took off down the street.

-Anyways, you’re twelve or thirteen now, so surely you’re mature enough to create a fair and crowd-pleasing assortment.
+Anyway, you’re twelve or thirteen now, so surely you’re mature enough to create a fair and crowd-pleasing assortment.
 A good candy buffet has something for everyone.
 A nice variety of chocolates; an ample serving of fruity delights; and a few tried-and-true classics.
 Texture is important, too: cover your bases with indulgences from all the categories- from crunchy, to chewy, to melt-in-your-mouth irresistible.

 3. Don’t put the Pop Rocks next to the soda fountain.